IBM/sample-resource-service-brokers/README.md

-# sample-resource-service-brokers
+# Sample Resource Service Brokers

-This repo provides sample Open Service Broker samples for providers to use when integrating services with IBM Cloud.
-These samples conform to the Open Service Broker specification (https://github.com/openservicebrokerapi/servicebroker/blob/v2.12/spec.md).
-The samples are to be used with the Resource Management Console found here: https://console.bluemix.net/onboarding.
-Samples included are for Java, Node.js and Ruby.
+This repository provides sample Open Service Broker (OSB) service brokers for providers to use when integrating services with IBM Cloud.
+These samples conform to the OSB specification (https://github.com/openservicebrokerapi/servicebroker/blob/v2.12/spec.md).
+The samples are to be used with the IBM Cloud Resource Management Console (https://console.bluemix.net/onboarding).